 If You Were Fired Because of Racial Discrimination, Here is What To Do Next:

-If you have been fired because of racial discrimination, you will need to do everything that you can to protect your rights and to get your evidence in order to support your claim.
+If you have been fired because of racial discrimination, you will need to do everything that you can to protect your rights and to get your evidence in order to support your claim and report the racial discrimination.
 Here are a few things to consider when getting your claim underway and when you initially consult with an employment law attorney in your area.

 - Does your company have a pattern of doing this?
 Have other people been treated the same way?